cairo-book/cairo-book/cairo-documentation-style-guide.md

 - Emphasize important concepts or words

   > we create an _instance_ of that struct by specifying concrete values for each of the fields

-- Do NOT use italics with Espressif product names, such as ESP32.

 ## Mode of Narration